danirebollo/FujiWired2WiFi/readme.md

 To flash the MCU, load this library in PlatformIO and flash the MCU using the USB port.
 The library is tested with ESP32.

 # HARDWARE
-The only needed part to be able to talk with the air conditioner is a 500 baud UART signal with parity control.
-But using the specific hardware described below will make the library more reliable, robust and easy to use, including the following features:
+The only needed part to be able to talk with the air conditioner is a 500 baud / 15V half-duplex UART signal with parity control.
+Using the specific hardware described below will make the library more reliable, robust and easy to use, including the following features:
 - 15V to 3V3 level shifter
 - Bus write detection / inhibit to avoid collisions
 - Power supply consumption measurement